TheLusitanianKing/Vulcan/README.md

 > cabal v2-run :vulcan us_283532_statistics
 ```

-# Future features / TO DO list
+## Future features / TO DO list
+- Read number of commits to display for each submodule from the preferences.
 - Find a way to retrieve the submodule projects without having to list them all in the submodule configuration file.
 - Check if the merge request have some commits behind the target branch and it therefore needs a manual action like rebasing.
 - Check if the merge request contains only commits forwarding Git submodules, check for each forward that the target commit is the last of the target branch.
-- Add some tests would also be nice.
+- Add some tests.
+- Support other VCS such as GitHub or Bitbucket.
+- ...

+## Supports
+- :white_check_mark: GitLab (using `gitlab-haskell` library)
+- :x: GitHub
+- :x: BitBucket
 - ...

 ## License